-After much consideration, you've chosen a deck over a patio.
+After much consideration, you've chosen an outdoor deck over a patio.
 Now what?
-It's time to figure out the important details that will push your project beyond a sketch on a napkin to become an actual outdoor living space.
+It's time to consider outdoor deck design ideas that will push your project from a sketch on a napkin to an actual outdoor living space.

-Decks can be connected to a house or detached.
-Decking materials include softwoods, tropical hardwoods, synthetic woods and pressure-treated lumber.
-Then there's the type of deck you desire (like wraparound, pool deck, etc), along with shape, size and even the placement... pattern of the wood.
+Decks can be connected to or detached from a house.
+Decking materials include softwoods, tropical hardwoods, synthetic woods, and pressure-treated lumber.
+Then there's the type of deck you desire (e.g., wraparound or pool deck), along with shape, size, and even placement pattern of the wood.
 Furthermore, decks might require a blueprint and engineering, as well as a permit from your local building department.

 Pool and Hot Tub Deck